Jay Peak Resort: Snowfall

 The summit is at an elevation of 3,862 feet (1,177 m), with a 2,153 foot (656 m) vertical drop.
 Jay Peak has the largest average annual snowfall of any ski area in Eastern North America.
 The resort states its annual snowfall at 359 inches (9.1 metres), while the Zrankings ski resort data site calculates it at 322 inches, excluding October and May snow, writing: "Jay Peak's location near the northern tip of the Green Mountains and its proximity to large bodies of water means it often catches moist air.
 As this moist air is forced upwards by the mountain's topography, it cools and condenses, leading to snowfall, a process known as orographic lift.

 The resort's record total for snowfall occurred in the 2016–2017 season, amounting to 491 inches, which was nearly equaled in the 2024–25 season, with 475 inches of snowfall.

 Other facilities

 The resort has two base lodges and a small lodge at the summit where the aerial tram terminates.
 There are also hotel facilities and a large number of ski-in/ski-out condominium units on the lower part of the mountain.

 Features at Jay include a league-sized hockey rink, the Ice Haus, with room for 700 spectators.
 Next to it is a 220 space parking garage, where 80% of the slots are covered.
 In 2011, an indoor water park named The Pump House opened.
 It features the longest "lazy river" in Vermont.
-The resort also has a cross-country ski center, a recreation center with climbing walls and a movie theatre, athletic fields, and an 18-hole golf course.
+The resort also has a cross-country ski center, an 18-hole championship golf course, athletic fields, and a recreation center with climbing walls and a movie theater.